Campus Improvement Plan

 Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Strategy's Expected Result/Impact: Increased safety on the campus
+Strategy's Expected Result/Impact: Submitted campus EOP in September.

-Staff Responsible for Monitoring: Administrators-Campus Safety Officer
+Staff Responsible for Monitoring: Campus Safety Officer

-Staff Responsible for Monitoring: Administrators-Campus Safety Officer
+Staff Responsible for Monitoring: Campus Safety Officer

 Goal 4: Fiscal Responsibility